 - Campaigns which are deemed to be in breach of the Irish and European Code of Sales Promotion Practice by the judges will also be disqualified.

 - Entries which need specialist equipment other than audio or video, may be required to provide this equipment to assist in judging.
 In such circumstances this will be at the cost of the entrant.

-- Your entire entry i.e. Client Approval, Entry Forms and the Support Materials, should be contained on one USB per entry, which must be clearly labelled an APMC Star Awards entry label showing:
+- Your entire entry i.e. Client Approvals, Entry Forms and the Support Materials, should be contained on one USB key or within clearly marked files if submitting your entries via WeTransfer.

 - The Basic Fees per category entered are: